 In Examples 1 and 2, the direct variations are such that an increase in one variable corresponds to an increase in the other variable.
-This is also true in the model $d = \frac{1}{5}F$, F > 0, where an increase in F results in an increase in d.
-You should not, however, assume that this always occurs with direct variation.
-For example, in the model y = -3x, an increase in x results in a decrease in y, and yet y is said to vary directly as x.
+This is also true in the model $d = \frac{1}{5}F$, F > 0, where an increase in F results in an increase in F variation.
+For example, in the model F in the model F in the model F in F is always occurs with direct variation.
+For example, in the model F in F is an increase in F results in a decrease in F in F in F is a said to vary directly as F in F in